harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 1. Download and install k6 for your platform of choice: Linux, Mac or Windows
 2. Run your first k6 test
-3. Login to your Load Impact account and stream your results to Load Impact Insights
+3. Login to your LoadImpact account and stream your results to LoadImpact Insights

 ## Download and install k6